The Years of Extermination

 The Years of Extermination: Nazi Germany and the Jews, 1939–1945 is the second volume of Saul Friedländer's history of Nazi Germany and the Jews.
 It describes the German extermination policies that resulted in the murder of six million European Jews.
 The book presents a detailed history of the Holocaust and is based on a vast array of documents and memoirs.
-It won the 2007 Leipzig Book Fair Prize for Non-fiction and won the Pulitzer Prize for General Non-Fiction in 2008.
+It won the 2007 Leipzig Book Fair Prize for Non-fiction and won the Pulitzer Prize for General Nonfiction in 2008.